Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 amenities = ox.features.features_from_place(place, tags)
 ```

 Again, let's only plot a couple of available columns to check the contents of the data.
-You can see all column names  by running `list(buildings.columns)`.
+You can see all column names  by running `list(amenities.columns)`.

 ```python
 amenities[['amenity', 'name', 'opening_hours', 'geometry']].head()